houen/www.houen.net/README.md

 The benefit here is that anyone looking at the ticket will instantly know pretty much what the branch is called.
 Even if the branch is for some reason not linked to the ticket properly.
 And anyone looking at the branch will be able to easily find the ticket by either the cap-42 part or the name.

-#### Daily stand-up
+### Daily stand-up
 Daily standups are a very important tool in the agile workflow.
 They should be kept very, very short.
 About one minute per participant.
 Standups are a place to *figure out if more collaboration is needed*.
 It is a place where we give a very short overview of our work.
-Thisd is so other team members can figure out if they need to give input on it.
+This is so other team members can figure out if they need to give input on it.

 A good structure is something like the following: